 The rules of procedure adopted by the City Council are applicable not only to the City Council, but also to the commissions, boards, and committees of the City of Lago Vista, in accordance with the Charter.
-In addition, all ethics and open meeting requirements of the City Council also apply to city boards, committees, and commissions.
+Open meeting requirements of the City Council do not apply to city boards, committees, and commissions without rulemaking, nor quasi-judicial except as required under state law.
 Processes for disciplinary action will be similar for the City Council and the regulatory boards and commissions but will vary for the non-regulatory commissions, boards, and committees.
 Any reference to Mayor also applies to the presiding officer of a commission, board, or committee of the City of Lago Vista.
 Any reference to City Council also applies to any commission, board, or committee.
 Decisions made by state-mandated boards and commissions, like those of City Council, may require a super-majority vote.
 Detailed, unique information about commissions, boards, and committees can be found in Article 7 of this document.